The Inspection Process

 - Proper Packing Materials

-- Does the shipper have the proper tools on hand for securing lids, i.e., torque wrenches and calibration equipment?
+- Does the shipper have the proper tools for securing lids, i.e., torque wrenches and calibration equipment?

 - Does the shipper have the proper supplies, such as tape, absorbent material, cushioning, etc., as specified in the package closure instructions?